Financial Aid and Scholarships

 We value this choice deeply.
 In addition to the full complement of federal financial aid (loans, grants and work study), we also award generous merit- and need-based grants and scholarships to help you afford the transformative education we have to offer.

 Contact Tyler Admissions.
-We can help you through it.
-Call us: 215-777-9090 or email us: tyleradmissions@temple.edu
+We can help connect you with financial aid counselors who can help you through it.

 Tyler Admissions